How to replace the CMOS battery

 Tip: Some CMOS batteries may be held down by a metal clip or bar.
 This clip just holds the battery in place and the battery can still be removed by sliding it out from under the clip.
 Do not bend this clip to get the battery out, as a bent clip can result in the battery not staying in the battery socket.

-If you are unable to locate your CMOS battery, refer to your motherboard or computer documentation or contact your computer manufacturer for additional assistance in locating it.
+If you are unable to locate your CMOS battery, refer to your motherboard documentation or contact your computer manufacturer for additional assistance in locating it.
 If you no longer have the documentation for your motherboard, it's quite likely you can find it online.

 With some computers, you may need to disconnect cables, remove drives, or remove other parts of the computer to get full access to the CMOS battery.

 Obtain battery information

 Tip: For most computers, the model or part number for this battery is CR2032.

 Removing the battery

 When inside your computer, make sure you know about ESD and all its potential dangers.

 Insert the new battery

 After purchasing a new battery, remove the old battery and replace it with the new battery.
 Some computers may not have a removable battery, for these computers insert the new battery into the secondary battery socket on the motherboard.

 Enter CMOS values

-Once the battery is replaced, turn on the computer and reset the CMOS values to the defaults.
+Once the battery has been replaced, turn on the computer and reset the CMOS values to the defaults.
 After the values have all been entered, make sure to save the settings before exiting.
 Many CMOS setups allow you to press a key (such as F10) to save values and exit all in one action.